2020 NAVBO Judah Folkman Award in Vascular Biology -

 Kristy Red-Horse, Ph.D., Stanford University

 The NAVBO Meritorious Awards Committee, the Scientific Advisory Board, and the NAVBO Council announce with pleasure the selection of Kristy Red-Horse, PhD, as the recipient of the 2020 Judah Folkman Award in Vascular Biology.
 This award recognizes outstanding contributions from vascular biologists who are at mid-career (within fifteen years of their first faculty appointment).
-Dr. Red-Horse will present her Folkman Award Lecture, titled “Artery Development and Regeneration,” and receive the award at Vascular Biology 2020 in Newport, Rhode Island (October 28, 2020).
+Dr. Red-Horse will present her Folkman Award Lecture, titled “Artery Development and Regeneration,” as an online webinar on November 2 at 1:00pm ET.
+The webinar will be accessible to all NAVBO members.

 Dr. Red-Horse received a BA in Microbiology from the University of Arkansas (1999), an MS in Biology from San Francisco State University (2001), and PhD from UC-San Francisco (2005).
 Following post-doctoral stints in Tumor Biology and Angiogenesis at Genentech and Biochemistry at Stanford University, she joined the faculty of Stanford’s Department of Biology in 2012, rising to the rank of Associate Professor in 2019.
 Dr. Red-Horse has earned a number of awards and fellowships, including a K99/R00 Pathway to Independence Award from the NIH/NHLBI, Terman and Chambers Fellowships, and has been designated a Searle Scholar, a New York Stem Cell Foundation Robertson Investigator, and a Brown Faculty Fellow.